JS student dressing in black dress, sitting in the Law Library speaking with two other students.

 Why ASU Law?

-ASU Law is a highly-ranked and highly respected public law school dedicated to educating the next generation of legal professionals.
-In honor of its namesake Justice Sandra Day O’Connor, ASU Law graduates are prepared to shape the legal field, both in and out of the courtroom.
+ASU Law is a highly ranked and respected public law school dedicated to educating the next generation of legal professionals.
+In honor of its namesake, Justice Sandra Day O’Connor, public service is at its core, and is committed to advancing justice in the communities it serves.
+ASU Law graduates are educated to become skilled and compassionate advocates and difference-makers.

 Learn more about ASU Law